 Since then, Terence has returned to the stage many times.
 In the early 1990’s, he played the role of Captain Kirk in three hit productions of Star Trek: On Stage.
 He played the Player King in dual productions of Hamlet and Rosencrantz and Guildenstern are Dead.
 He later starred in two different one-man shows of his own creation.

-Terence also spent four years studying the Miesner Technique with the renowned Canadian acting teacher, Jacqueline McClintock.
+Terence spent four years studying the Meisner Technique with the legendary Canadian acting teacher, Jacqueline McClintock.

 His feature film work includes No Good Deed with Samuel L. Jackson and The Sum of All Fears with Ben Affleck.